Jillian Harris Is Unrecognizable 10 Years After ‘The Bachelorette,’ Here’s Why She Looked Different At Reunion

-The Bachelorette reunion featured 12 former stars of ABC’s dating franchise as they celebrated the long-running show’s upcoming 15th season.
+The Bachelorette reunion featured 12 former stars of ABC’s dating franchise, as they celebrated the long-running show’s upcoming 15th season.
 But one of The Bachelorette’s leading ladies has had a major transformation since headlining the rose-filled reality show exactly 10 years ago.

 As The Bachelorette reunion special aired, some fans were having trouble placing Jillian Harris.
 The gorgeous Canadian designer and TV host starred as The Bachelorette in 2009 after finishing as Jason Mesnick’s second runner-up on The Bachelor earlier that year.
 Harris had a hilarious “hot dog” toppings theory about men, and she ended her season with an engagement to tech consultant Ed Swiderski.
 Harris and Swiderski broke up the following year.